nccgroup/redsnarf/readme.txt

 •	The ability to clear the event logs (application, security, setup or system); (Internal Version only)
 •	Results are saved on a per-host basis for analysis.
 •	Enable/Disable RDP on a remote machine.
+•	Change RDP port from 3389 to 443 on a remote machine.
 •	Enable/Disable NLA on a remote machine.
 •	Find where users are logged in on remote machines.
+•	Backdoor Windows Logon Screen
+•	Enable/Disable UAC on a remote machine.
 •	Stealth mimikatz added.
+•	Parsing of domain hashes
+•	Ability to determine which accounts are enabled/disabled

 RedSnarf Usage
 =======================

 Requirements:
 Impacket v0.9.16-dev - https://github.com/CoreSecurity/impacket.git
 CredRetrieve 7 - https://github.com/Neohapsis/credRetrieve7